 Addiction can have rippling effects on a person’s life and wellbeing.
 Almost every aspect of a person’s mind, body, and life can become consumed by drug use.
 Fortunately, there are several different options for addiction treatment.
-One of the key components of addiction treatment is therapy.
-One of the more commonly used types of therapy is motivational interviewing for substance abuse.
+One of the key components of addiction treatment is therapy, including motivational interviewing for substance abuse.

 Motivational interviewing as a technique has been around for decades, dating back to its discovery and development in 1983.
-Through much effort and research, it was found that motivational interviewing was not only a personality trait but a mindset.
+Through much effort and research, it was found that this therapeutic approach was more than just a type of counseling; it was a way to help improve a person’s entire mindset.
 With the right technique and guidance, a person can adapt to this mindset of goal-oriented encouragement.
-This is how motivational interviewing for substance abuse is the most effective.
+This is how MI for addiction is the most effective.

-Motivational interviewing has the main goal of setting goals and motivating the person to change their destructive behaviors (centered around drug use).
-Motivational interviewing is much different from your typical behavioral psychotherapy for addiction.
-This method uses interviews during the first sessions.
-These ‘interviews’ are a collaborative effort between the therapist and the addict.
+The main goal of motivational interviewing is to motivate individuals to change destructive behaviors (i.e. drug use).
+This approach is much different from your typical behavioral psychotherapy for addiction.
+MI uses interviews during the first sessions, which are a collaborative effort between the therapist and the patient.
 During this phase, a person can make their own goals, rather than having a therapist give the ideas or establish the goals.

 By setting their own goals, individuals will more likely feel a sense of control over their own lives.
 They receive motivation to continuing pursuing their goals.
-This is a very valuable idea and is a key factor in reaching long-term sobriety.
-This is a drastic change from the typical idea that a therapist will be in control of a person’s action and recovery methods.
-Motivational interviewing for substance abuse makes sure the person is given autonomy and control over their goals and responsibilities.
-Once a person has adapted this mindset they are more likely to stay consistent and motivated to stay sober and clean of drugs.
+This is a very valuable idea and a key factor in reaching long-term sobriety.
+This is a drastic change from the typical idea that a therapist will be in control of a person’s actions and recovery methods.

-Motivational interviewing is different from other forms of therapy like dialectical behavior therapy (DBT) in the sense that underlying causes and traumas are not the main focus.
+This therapy method is different from other forms of therapy like dialectical behavior therapy (DBT) in the sense that underlying causes and traumas are not the main focus.
 MI can take place during inpatient treatment or before recovery as well.
-Motivational interviewing for substance abuse can be highly effective when used with other therapy methods as well.
-It is seen more as a therapeutic tool to help addicts identify and set goals (while working towards them).
+MI for addiction can be highly effective when used with other therapy methods as well.
+It is seen more as a therapeutic tool to help addicts identify, set, and work toward their goals.

 Motivational interviewing uses four main processes to help the person in their efforts.
 These include:

-- Engaging – Creating a tight bond between the therapist and addict (getting to know them and creating a respectful relationship)
+- Engaging – Creating a tight bond between the therapist and patient (getting to know them and creating a respectful relationship)

 - Focusing – Creating a shared idea about what will be the main focus in the person’s recovery